 Hens deserve kindness, compassion and the freedom to live a life worth living.
 Hens are intelligent, curious and socially complex animals with natural behavioural needs.
-In an outdoor environment, a hen will spend her day scratching at the ground, searching for food, dust bathing, stretching her wings and basking in the sun.
+In a natural outdoor environment, a hen will spend her day scratching at the ground, searching for food, dust bathing, stretching her wings and basking in the sun.

 We are seeing incredible change for hens across New Zealand.
 Kiwis want to see hens free from cages and the major egg purchasers are listening.
 All supermarkets across the country are committed to phasing out the sale of eggs from caged hens.
 The country’s leading foodservice groups, café outlets and restaurant chains have also pledged to stop selling cage eggs.